unexpectedjs/unexpected/documentation/number/to-be-infinite.md

-Asserts that a value is infinite.
+Asserts that a number is infinite.

 <!-- evaluate -->
 ```javascript